Skip to content

 This amount of memory and computing power is important for processing large amounts of data, such as in training deep learning models.
 However, there are quite a few applications that do not need this power.
 Examples can be inference workloads and the model-creation phase.
 It would thus be convenient if we could divide up a GPU between various workloads, thus achieving better GPU utilization.

-This article describes two complementary technologies that allow the division of GPUs and how to use them with Run:ai.
+This article describes a Run:ai technology called Fractions that allow the division of GPUs and how to use them with Run:ai.

 Run:ai Fractions